CL-BZH/Undirected-Graph-Algorithms/README.md

 It supports multi-threading and the thread's workload is *defined* by the pure virtual function `thread_work()`.
 The base structure `Stats` can be inherited by the derived class (e.g ShortestPathMonteCarlo::Stats) and provides lock mechanism *(mutex)* for the threads to update the statistics computed in the derived class.

-`std::cout` is deactivated when running the simulation but the preprocessor flag _DEBUG_MC *(see Makefile)* can be used to get some trace (e.g. number of thread spawn, number of run per thread, etc.)
+`std::cout` is deactivated when running the simulation but the preprocessor flag _DEBUG_MC *(see Makefile)* can be used to get some traces (e.g. number of thread spawn, number of run per thread, etc.)

 ---
 ### <span style="color:lime">shortestpathmontecarlo.h</span>